pawan2806/BingeIt---Social-Media-App/README.md

 Push Notifications.

-Features : Most of the features on instagram are cloned.
+Features : Most of the features on instagram are cloned including uploading photos , likes, comments, profile, follow/unfollow, in app notifications.

 ## Getting Started